aksfintechwork-rgb/Infinity_App/replit.md

   - **Auto-Refresh**: Worksheet data refreshes every 30 seconds to stay current
   - **Date Display**: Shows current date (e.g., "Friday, November 1, 2024") for easy reference
   - **Duplicate Prevention**: Backend enforces one worksheet per user per day with automatic update-if-exists logic
-  - **Admin Team View**: Admins can view all submitted team worksheets with date and user filters:
+  - **Admin Team View**: Admins can view submitted team worksheets with date and user filters (PRIVACY: todos are NOT visible):
     - Filter by specific date to see daily submissions
     - Filter by specific user or view all users
-    - See completion statistics (completed todos / total todos)
-    - View all hourly activity logs with timestamps
+    - View hourly activity logs with timestamps (NOT private todo lists)
     - Submitted time display for accountability
     - One-click access via "Team Work Logs" button in admin navigation